puppetlabs/iac/_posts/2020-11-20-status-update.md

 ## Life of an intern at Puppet

-[Disha's][Disha] Placement Journey Continues.....
+[Disha's][Disha] Placement Journey Continues...

 Hard to believe she is in the Week 12 already?
-Refer to the life of an intern channel [here](life_of_intern) for more interesting information!
+Refer to the life of an intern channel [here](https://puppetlabs.github.io/iac/docs/life_of_intern.html) for more interesting information!

 ## Community Contributions